Graduates

 Visual Arts

-Nico King is an interdisciplinary artist, researcher in modern landscape history, and a trained landscape designer.
-She is currently pursuing her doctorate in Visual Arts at UCSD where her work focuses on speculative natures and utopian moments of the built landscape in a materialist perspective.
-Her research interests in the CARTA specialization revolve around the origins of human habitation as construction of an “inside” premeditating the idea of an “outside:” a landscape that could become... more
+Nico King is a Ph.D. student in Visual Arts at UC San Diego and she is an alum of the Graduate Specialization in Anthropogeny.
+She is an interdisciplinary artist, researcher in modern landscape history, and a trained landscape designer.
+Her doctorate work focuses on speculative natures and utopian moments of the built landscape in a materialist perspective.
+Her research interests in the CARTA specialization revolve around the origins of human habitation as construction of an “inside”... more

 Megan Kirchgessner's picture